abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ### Step 3

-In this step, your goal is to use `asyncio` to send the 5 requests concurrently.
-You need to use `asyncio.gather()`.

-Make sure you switch to the async implementation of the Gemini API:
+In this step, your goal is to make 5 concurrent requests using the async Gemini API:

 ```python
 response = await client.aio.models.generate_content(
     model="gemini-flash-latest", contents="Why do some birds migrate?"
 )
 ```

+Use `await asyncio.gather()` to wait on the responses.

 Now run and time your code.
 How long does it take?